ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

         .. code-block:: python

             def parse_chunks(chunks):
-                """Deserialize gRPC chunks into a numpy array.
+                """Deserialize gRPC chunks into a Numpy array.

                 Parameters
                 ----------
                 chunks : generator
                     Generator from gRPC.
 Each chunk contains a bytes payload.

                 dtype : np.dtype
                     Numpy data type to interpert chunks as.